Read all about the Boerboel to see if it's the perfect furry companion to join your family:

 The name "Boerboel" originates from Afrikaans and Dutch words meaning farmer ("boer") and dog ("boel").
 Bred by Dutch settlers in South Africa from the 1600s onward, these dogs were crucial for defending homesteads and hunting dangerous wildlife like hyenas, baboons, leopards, and other large predators.

 European settlers introduced large, strong breeds which interbred with local dogs over centuries.
-Bulldogs and Mastiff type, brought by the English, and Bull Mastiffs, imported by the De Beers diamond mining company to guard mines, further influenced the Boerboel's development.
+Bulldog and Mastiff type, brought by the English, and Bull Mastiffs, imported by the De Beers diamond mining company to guard mines, further influenced the Boerboel's development.
 Surviving harsh conditions and wildlife encounters, only the strongest dogs contributed to the breed's tenacity and strength.

 During the 1800s, as colonists resisted British rule and moved inland, their dogs dispersed and integrated into isolated communities, where they served roles in hunting, herding, and protection.
 Urbanization after the World Wars led to crossbreeding with other dogs, but in the 1980s, enthusiasts began efforts to restore purebred Boerboels.